 But there’s another reason why loving the process is so important.
 It’s how most things in life work.

 Between where you are right now and where you want to be–the ‘before’ and ‘after’–there’s a period of days, weeks, months, and years of unsexy, boring stuff.

 It’s the stuff that won’t sell fitness magazines, diet books, or coaching programs.
 It’s the unsexy stuff.
 It’s the day to day grind type stuff.

 But it’s the stuff that matters.
 And it’s where progress happens–in that unsexy, boring gap.

 2. It’s not what you do during the good days that matters but what you do during the bad days

 It’s easy to be motivated, optimistic, and stick to your goals when things are going great.
-It’s a lot harder to be and do those things when you’re having bad days.
-But it’s what you do during the bad days that matters more because the truth is, this is real life and you’re going to have more bad days than good days.
+It’s a lot harder to be and do those things when you have bad days.
+But it’s what you do during the bad days that matters more because the truth is, this is real life, and you’re going to have more bad days than good days.

 An easy way to do this is to pick your MVAs (minimum viable actions).
 A minimum viable action is the minimum you can do without feeling overwhelmed when life is slapping you in the face.

 For example, instead of “track every meal and eat well 7x per week” you would focus on just one meal every day that you track and ensure is healthy (protein, lots of veggies, etc.).
 Instead of, “train 4x per week” you would focus on getting to the gym at least once per week.

 If you can do more, that’s fine.
 But if you can’t, focusing on executing your MVAs will help you keep some semblance of routine and structure and help you maintain healthy habits.
 And when things calm down again, you’ll find it’s a lot easier to get back on track than if you’d completely stopped.